 The responsibility of Dutch residents

-Dutch culture might not be as tolerant as Dutch citizens believe it to be.
-Most citizens do not support the exclusion of migrants, but they do not view the presence of multiple cultures in society as a gain either.
-This might be the reason why the majority is not inclined to put much effort into the integration of minorities.
+Dutch culture might not be as tolerant as Dutch citizens believe.
+Most citizens do not support the exclusion of migrants, but they do not view the presence of multiple cultures as a benefit to society.
+This might be the reason why many people are not strongly inclined to put effort into the integration of minorities.

 “Since many Dutch people are not aware of the fact that their 'culture' influences all citizens in their country, they do not realise that the segregation of certain immigrant groups could be a consequence of their own attitude towards these citizens” - Anne Gordijn

-The expected conformity of immigrants can make Dutch society inaccessible.
-It puts all the effort of integration on the immigrants whilst making rejection more likely.
-As long as immigrants do not conform, they might be regarded as outsiders.
-This is in line with the findings of a study on citizens' perspectives, which studied how Dutch people without a migration background view the children of immigrants.
-Even though they were born and grew up in the Netherlands, they are often treated differently.
+The expectation that immigrants should fully conform to Dutch norms can make society less accessible to them.
+It places most of the responsibility for integration on immigrants themselves whilst making rejection more likely.
+As long as immigrants do not conform, they may be continue regarded as outsiders.
+This is in line with the findings of a study on citizens' perspectives on migration.
+It shows that even the children of immigrants—who were born and raised in the Netherlands—are often still treated as different by people without a migration background.

 “I have learned to be more free, more honest, more practical, open.
 That’s amazing”